Fire Foam Lawyers of HLF A Division of The Hurwitz Law Firm PC · AFFF Cancer Attorneys

 Have your claim reviewed by a Missouri firefighting foam lawyer.

-Kidney Cancer, Testicular Cancer and Pancreatic Cancer Claims
+Kidney Cancer and Testicular Cancer Claims

 A Missouri firefighting foam lawsuit alleges a link between AFFF / PFAS based firefighting foam and a variety of cancers.
 Plaintiffs claim the firefighting foam can lead to development of tumors and cancers throughout the body.